 Think about how you plan to use your new swimming pool.
 If you’re just planning to lay around the pool and maybe take a dip once in awhile to cool off, then you obviously don’t need a large pool.
 On the other hand, if you’re planning to spend a lot of time in the water, it makes more sense to have extra space to move around.

 If you swim for exercise, there are two routes to take.
 One is to get a more elongated shape, or even a lap pool.
-The other is to get a smaller pool or even a swim spa, with water jets installed that allow you to swim in place.
+The other is to get a smaller pool or perhaps a swim spa, with water jets installed that allow you to swim in place.
 Either way, you will want the pool to be deep enough that you don’t scrape your hands on the bottom.

 2. Who will be using the pool?